FREE GROCERY GUIDE

 Tip #5: Your Sweet Spot is a Moving Target

-How exercise agrees or disagrees with us may be the result of several factors: one exercise session, your weekly exercise load, and/or whatever else is going on in your life and your health.
-Times of high stress warrant greater care with exercise.
-Remember to look at the big picture when finding your exercise sweet spot.
-This includes things like life or work stressors, hormonal changes, and our shifting needs as we age.
+How exercise agrees or disagrees with us may depend on several factors: the details of one exercise session, your overall weekly exercise load, or whatever else is going on in your life and your health.
+Times of high stress warrant greater care with other forms of stress, including "healthy" ones like exercise.

 Why is this so important for thyroid patients?